appliedinnovationcorp/nexus/IMPLEMENTATION_STATUS.md

 - ✅ TimescaleDB for time-series data
 - ✅ Keycloak for authentication
 - ✅ Kong API Gateway with routing and rate limiting
+- ✅ **Nextcloud Community Edition integration**
 - ✅ Shared domain models and event bus
-- ✅ All 4 core services containerized and integrated
+- ✅ All 5 core services containerized and integrated

 ### 🔄 **In Progress Infrastructure**
 - 🔄 Kubernetes deployment manifests